Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: The parameter and its relation to the prior star formation history

 \section{The $N_\mathrm{ion}/L_\mathrm{UV}$ parameter and its relation to the prior star formation history}

-In Figure~\ref{SFR_Nion_schematic}, we illustrate the evolution of the $N_\mathrm{ion}/L_\mathrm{UV}$ ratio for three different parametric star formation histories with continuous star formation activity.
-Constant or increasing star formation rates leads to a situation where most of the stars in a galaxy have been produced during its recent history, thereby limiting the likely range of the $N_\mathrm{ion}/L_\mathrm{UV}$ ratio.
-This is further demonstrated in Figure~\ref{SFR_Nion_example} using the non-parametric star formation histories of three high-mass galaxies (reaching total stellar mass $\sim 10^9$--$10^{10}\ M_\odot$ by $z\approx 7$) from the \citet{Shimizu16} simulations.
-Please note that the star formation rate history in this case includes the star formation that has taken place in-situ within these galaxies, but also within the progenitors that merged to form them.
-These three galaxies all exhibit star formation rates that initially increase over time (albeit with stochastic fluctuations along the way) and then stabilize at a near-constant SFR (Figure~\ref{SFR_Nion_example}a).
+In Figure~\ref{SFR_Nion_schematic}, we illustrate the evolution of the $N_\mathrm{ion}/L_\mathrm{UV}$ ratio for three different parametric star formation histories over a few hundred Myr (the time scale relevant for $z>7$ galaxies.
+A constant SFR leads to a rapid rise in $N_\mathrm{ion}/L_\mathrm{UV}$ during the first 100 Myr after the onset of star formation, followed by a slower increase in this ratio thereafter.
+Temporal variations in the SFR throughout the star formation history makes $N_\mathrm{ion}/L_\mathrm{UV}$ ratio either go up (following a drop in SFR) or down (for a boost in SFR).
+Galaxies for which the SFR history shows similar trends (e.g. increasing or semi-constant SFR) can be expected to exhibit similar $N_\mathrm{ion}/L_\mathrm{UV}$ ratios.
+This is demonstrated in Figure~\ref{SFR_Nion_example} using the non-parametric star formation histories of three high-mass galaxies (reaching total stellar mass $\sim 10^9$--$10^{10}\ M_\odot$ by $z\approx 7$) from the \citet{Shimizu16} simulations.
+These three galaxies all exhibit star formation rates that initially increase over time (albeit with stochastic fluctuations along the way) and then stabilize at different levels of near-constant SFR (Figure~\ref{SFR_Nion_example}a).
 In the absence of temporal variations in the stellar initial mass function, the number of ionizing photons (or alternatively the total stellar mass) produced becomes a smoothly increasing function of time (Figure~\ref{SFR_Nion_example}b).
-The rest-frame 1500 \AA{} luminosity (Figure~\ref{SFR_Nion_example}c) traces the SFR fairly faithfully, and the result is a $N_\mathrm{ion,i}/L_\mathrm{UV}$ ratio (Figure~\ref{SFR_Nion_example}d) that varies no more than a factor of a few after the large initial star formation rate fluctuations that occur at early times.
+The rest-frame 1500 \AA{} luminosity (Figure~\ref{SFR_Nion_example}c) traces the SFR fairly faithfully, and the result is a $N_\mathrm{ion}/L_\mathrm{UV}$ ratio (Figure~\ref{SFR_Nion_example}d) that varies no more than a factor of a few after the large initial star formation rate fluctuations that occur at early times.
+Please note that the star formation rate histories in these cases includes the star formation that has taken place in-situ within these galaxies, but also within the progenitors that merged to form them.

 To generate Figure~\ref{SFR_Nion_schematic} and Figure~\ref{SFR_Nion_example}, we have for simplicity assumed a dust-free stellar population with constant metallicity $Z=0.004$, and stellar populations SEDs from the Starburst99 stellar population models \citep{Leitherer99}.
 These results admittedly neglect the effects of dust attenuation on the UV flux and the metallicity distribution within galaxies.
 Moreover, the star formation history is expected to become increasingly stochastic at lower galaxy masses due to feedback effects \citep[e.g.][]{Shimizu14,Ma18}, which will result in longer spells of low star formation activity and larger galaxy-to-galaxy variations in the $N_\mathrm{ion}/L_\mathrm{UV}$ ratio as a result.
 All of this is, however, taken into account in the LYCAN machinery for predicting high-redshift galaxy spectra \citep{Zackrisson17} that is used in Sect~\ref{galaxies} of this paper.